rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

-- [ ] Switch illustrative image art style
 - [ ] Change labels to describe a brainstorm of solutions rather than a single solution
+- [ ] StoryEnsemble name
+- [ ] Prompt tuning
+  - [ ] Less feedback
+  - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
+  - [ ] Switch to using system messages

 ---